 Immediately after purchasing, refrigerate these

-After you pluck the following fruits, they will not soften any more.
+After you pluck the following fruits, they will not often anymore.
 Do not store them at room temperature.
 If you do, they will begin to decay very soon and smell bad.
 Immediately after your buy them, store these fruits in the fridge.

 Blackberries, boysenberries, blueberries, cherries, red currant, black currant, white currant, cranberries, elderberries, grapes, figs, litchis, huckleberries, raspberries, strawberries, and rhubarb.